davidomotola18/HackBio-Internship/stage_zero assignment_differential expression.md

-# TASK 0: ARTICLE ON TRANSCRIPTOMES
+# TASK 0: ARTICLE ON TRANSCRIPTOMICS

 ## **Differential Expression: Downregulation and Upregulation**